Bankoga/golem/docs/catch_22/08_an_illusion_with_translation.md

 > **TL;DR**: Enlightenment is a seed

 ![Who's Awesome?
 Finger points at you.
 You're Awesome!](/docs/catch_22/images/an_illusion_with_translation_banner.jpg)
 > Over Fitting.
-Tis a lie that is not a lie
+Tis a lie that is not a lie.
+Tick tock, the door unlocks

 [Series Overview](https://medium.com/@bankoga/catch-22-overview-of-an-anthological-pedestal-66458dfb5c1d)